c1au6i0/condathis/README.md

 condathis::create_env(packages = "fastqc==0.12.1", env_name = "fastqc_env")
 ```

-Then we run the command inside the enviroment just create with that
+Then we run the command inside the enviroment just created which
-specific version of fastqc
+contains a specific version of `fastqc`.

 The `out` object contains info regarding the exit status, standard
-error, standard output and timeout if any
+error, standard output and timeout if any.

 ``` r
 out